Everything You Need to Know About Taking an Avalanche Safety Course

 To be completely honest with you, there is a bit of a disconnect between who should take this course and who these courses are marketed to.
 For starters, anyone who is traveling in avalanche terrain should have an AIARE 1 under their belt.
 However, most of these courses are marketed towards backcountry skiers and riders as well as snowmobilers.
 This is where I think the class truly falls apart.
 However, I have noticed that some hiking clubs are beginning to offer AIARE instruction for hikers, mountaineers, and snowshoers.

 I’ve spent many winters in the outdoors and often the people who regularly put themselves in danger without realizing it are hikers and snowshoers.
 They simply do not know they are traveling in avalanche terrain.

 Psst, hey ladies, want to know how to hike in snow from the pros?
 Check out this fem-friendly guide to hiking in winter.

 Previous Experience Doesn’t Equal an Education

 Sure, I had the proper safety gear and knew how to use it.
 I’ve practiced companion rescues where you go and find a beacon buried in the snow.
+Maybe I “refreshed” my knowledge with some Youtube binging.
 Furthermore, I have previous knowledge of the types of snow, avalanche problems and what aspects of a mountain face avalanches are likely to occur.
+Maybe I “refreshed” my knowledge with some Youtube binging.
 All of this knowledge I found by researching over the internet and tagging along with my brother a couple of times while he was out in the backcountry filming.
-But was I about to pretend that I had the right information to make sound judgement calls in one of the most dangerous avalanche environments in the country?
+But was I about to pretend that I had the right information to make sound judgment calls in one of the most dangerous avalanche environments in the country?
 Absolutely not.